 But have you encountered the Reusable Bag Monster?
 Witness the one in my kitchen:

 Good lord!
 How many reusable bags do two people actually need?

 Apparently, I am not alone.
 My friend Amber Strocel has blogged about having too many reusable bags.
 And in her post, she links to others in the same situation.
 Reusable bags have become the swag du jour at many events.
 Some of them are so cheap that companies buy them and hand them out like disposable bags.
 Usually, the give-away bags are not cotton, like the ones in my growing collection, but cheap non-woven polypropylene bags that look like cloth but are actually plastic.

-It seems like some companies think that just providing a reusable bag with … Read the restRead the full post.
+It seems like some companies think that just providing a reusable … Read the restRead the full post.